WangShaoSUN/Prune-Grasp/README.md

-# Prune-Grasp
+# Real-time Deep Learning for Robotic Grasping: a Pruning Perspective
-pruning for robotic grasping
+The code is coming.